vipickering/vincentp/website/_posts/2014-03-10-it-time-for-a-change.md

 We work smarter, when we work together.
 That's why I am not arrogant to believe what I have proposed being the perfect solution, or indeed think I can make this work better all on my own.
 I am in the process of writing the website specification and event format.
 Once I have the general format, I will put it out on my Github for general feedback and suggestion ideas.

-Summit, its website code and format is intended to always be open source and open for all to hack and use as they see fit.
-If you are interested in learning more you can ask me yourself on Twitter [@vipickering](http://www.twitter.com/vipickering){:rel="external"} or follow [@summit_event](http://www.twitter.com/summit_event){:rel="external"} for updates on our progress, there should also be a website soon!
+Summit, its website code and format is intended to always be open source and open for all to hack and use as they see fit. ~~If you are interested in learning more you can ask me yourself on Twitter @vipickering or follow @summit_event for updates on our progress, there should also be a website soon!~~

 Let's make the future great together.